TickingClock1992/RIdeogram/README.md

 ```
 head(human_karyotype)
 ```
 Specifically, the 'karyotype' file contains the karyotype information and has five columns (or three, see below).
-The first column is Chromosome ID, the second and thrid columns are start and end positions of corresponding chromosomes and the fourth and fifth columns are start and end positions of corresponding centromeres.<br>
+The first column is Chromosome ID, the second and thrid columns are start and end positions of corresponding chromosomes and the fourth and fifth columns are start and end positions of corresponding centromeres.

 ```
 head(gene_density)
 ```
 The 'mydata' file contains the heatmap information and has four columns.
-The first column is Chromosome ID, the second and thrid columns are start and end positions of windows in corresponding chromosomes and the fourth column is a characteristic value in corresponding windows, such as gene number.<br>
+The first column is Chromosome ID, the second and thrid columns are start and end positions of windows in corresponding chromosomes and the fourth column is a characteristic value in corresponding windows, such as gene number.

 ```
 head(Random_RNAs_500)
 ```
 The 'mydata_interval' file contains the label information and has six columns.
-The first column is the label type, the second column is the shape of label with three available options of box, triangle and circle, the third column is Chromosome ID, the fourth and fifth columns are the start and end positions of corresponding labels in the chromosomes and the sixth column is the color of the label.<br>
+The first column is the label type, the second column is the shape of label with three available options of box, triangle and circle, the third column is Chromosome ID, the fourth and fifth columns are the start and end positions of corresponding labels in the chromosomes and the sixth column is the color of the label.

 Or, you can also load your own data by using the function "read.table", such as
 ```